 Vibrant tourist town day and night

 Seeking a beach destination

 Can't ride in a car more than 2.5 hours

 Expecting to see live lava flows

 How to get to La Fortuna

 From Juan Santamaria International Airport (SJO) located just outside of San Jose, the drive takes approximately 3 hours depending on traffic.
 Head northwest on Rt.1 until you reach San Ramon.
 Turn right on Rt.
-702 north and follow through the mountains to La Fortuna.
-The two-lane mountainous road with stunning daytime views can be windy and often foggy - beware at night.
-There is little to no artificial street lighting so night driving is not recommended for those unfamiliar with the area.
+702 north and follow the signs through the mountains to La Fortuna.
+The two-lane winding mountainous road with stunning daytime views can be windy and often foggy.
+Beware at night, there is little to no artificial street lighting so night driving is not recommended for those unfamiliar with the area.
 From the Daniel Oduber Quiros International Airport, also known as Liberia International Airport (LIR), the drive is approximately 2.5 hours.
 Drive south on the Inter-American highway, exiting at Canas.
 From Canas go to Tilaran and take Rt 142 around the lake passing throught Nuevo Arenal midway before reaching La Fortuna.
 Drive slowly on the small road around the lake which often has signs saying CEDA ,meaning to yield, when there is only one lane available.

 When to visit Arenal

 Visit our packing list page for ideas of what to bring to Arenal.
-Don't forget a rain jacket, long sleeve shirt, and a pair of pants.
+Don't forget a rain jacket, long sleeve shirt, hiking shoes, and a pair of pants.

 Fun Fact: September and October are usually the best months of the year for volcano observation.
 Locals attribute this to heavy rains knocking down the cloud cover around the volcano.